plusmaa/AutoPrepender/README.md

 Download "AutoPrepender.sh".

 ### Mac:
-Open Terminal and navigate to the script's directory: `bash cd /path/to/script`
+Open Terminal and navigate to the script's directory: `cd /path/to/script`

-Run this command if needed: `bash chmod u+x ./AutoPrepender.sh`
+Run this command if needed: `chmod u+x ./AutoPrepender.sh`

-Execute the script: `bash
+Execute the script: `./AutoPrepender.sh input.txt`
-./AutoPrepender.sh input.txt`

 ### Windows:
 Install Git Bash if not already done, navigate to the script's directory: `bash